dennios/iconrepair/README.md

 Features

 >IconRepair:
-  IconRepair fixes invisible icons on the desktop and in the taskbar by renewing the icon cache.
+  Tries to fix invisible icons on the desktop and in the taskbar by renewing the icon cache.

 >NetworkRepair:
-  NetworkRepair fixes network disconnections by renewing the network connection.
+  Tries to fix network disconnections by renewing the network connection.

 >AudioRepair:
-  AudioRepair fixes audio problems by restarting audio drivers.
+  Tries to fix audio problems by restarting audio drivers.

 >System options:
   Ability to quickly restart Windows Explorer or cancel planned shutdown from Windows and more.